Employment-Based Immigration Lawyer

 EB-2 NIW – Education Entrepreneur

 Co-authored a public-health education encyclopedia; served as founder/executive of a nonprofit education organization; invited as an entrepreneur-expert to a foreign ministry; built and scaled an online education platform with national reach.
-Strategy: self-petitioned EB-2 NIW, mapped evidence to Dhanasar (national importance, well-positioned, waiver of job offer/PERM), and anchored the record with independent expert letters and adoption/impact metrics for USCIS.
+Strategy: self-petitioned EB-2 NIW under exceptional ability (without a related advanced degree), supported the case with expert testimonial letters, and mapped the evidence to Dhanasar for NIW.

-Outcome: NIW I-140 initially denied, then approved after appeal and strategic refile; AOS when the priority date is current.
+Outcome: NIW I-140 initially denied, then approved after appeal and strategic refiling; AOS approved when the priority date became current.

 EB-1A – News Photographer